Original post: 2018 – updated in July 2021.

 It’s harder said than done but some ways to do this is to turn off notification settings, put the icons in specific folders, or delete the icons completely so you can only check them on a computer.

-5. Eat A Healthy Diet
+7. Eat A Healthy Diet (Foods that Promote Melatonin Production)

 While this seems like a generic piece of advice, a healthy diet is crucial to better sleep.
-In fact, did you know all plants have a certain amount of melatonin in them?
-That’s because plants, like us, also rely on light to grow.

 - Tart cherries